edbang/hello-again/README.md

 This is the next thing from my branch.
 Try again.
+I tried.
+This is my try.